Choosing a UTV is a big decision, there are so many factors at play.

 If you do find metal shavings in the system, that could be a sign that there is undue wear somewhere in the system that needs to be mended.

 Taking apart a shaft drive system is not for the mechanically feint of heart.
-There are many moving parts that must be replaced just so otherwise the entire system would stop working.
+There are many moving parts like tires that must be replaced just so otherwise, the entire system would stop working.

 But if you are mechanically confident and are up for the challenge, there are a few things you should look out for.